Estate Planning for Non-US Citizens and Foreign Nationals

-Whether you own property overseas or you are a non-citizen who owns property in the United States, there are special rules that make planning even more important.
+Whether you own property overseas or you are a non-citizen who owns property in the United States, there are special rules that make estate planning even more important.
 If you or your spouse are not United States citizens, you need to consider special consequences:

-- Federal estate and gift tax laws impose certain onerous restrictions on non-citizens (even if the non-citizen spouse has a “green card”).
+- Federal estate tax and gift tax laws impose certain onerous restrictions on non-citizens (even if the non-citizen spouse has a “green card”).

 - Outright gifts during your lifetime to a non-U.S. citizen spouse – including joint ownership of real estate, stock, and bank accounts – can trigger gift tax problems immediately.